colinwessels/ADSB-analysis/README.txt

 1. In the same directory this file is in, you'll find a folder called scripts.
 Open it.
 2. Type the following command: '$ perl download.pl --directory ../data -d -h 20200511 20200511'
-** If you want to make a .kml file to open in Google Earth, contiune to step 3.
-Otherwise, step 4.
-3. Type this command: '$ perl hvb-atc.pl ../data ../results/20200511.kml 10'
+3. If you want to make a .kml file to open in Google Earth, Type'$ perl hvb-atc.pl ../data ../results/20200511.kml 10'
 4. Navigate up one directory, then to the results folder.
 5. If you did step 3, your .kml file will be here for you to open in google earth.
 Otherwise, contiune.
 6. Navigate to the folder called betterhisto.